 Animation

 In the final step, the character is brought to life through animation.
 This involves defining the character’s movements and actions and ensuring they are consistent with the concept art.
-The result is a fully animated 3D character that can be used in a video game or animated film.
+The end result is a fully animated 3D character that can be used in a video game or animated film.

 By following these five steps, 3D character designers can create high-quality, detailed, and expressive characters that bring a game or film to life.